-- New students and new employees must sign the COVID acknowledgment form.
+- New students must sign the COVID acknowledgment form.

 Faculty and Staff

 - Faculty and staff who test positive should isolate at home for five days, then wear masks for another five days, and refrain from eating with others.